infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

 <Prop name="aggregationReducers" type="Record<string, DataSourceAggregationReducer>">

-> Specifies the functions to use for aggregating data
+> Specifies the functions to use for aggregating data.
+The object is a map where the keys are ids for aggregations and values are object of the shape described below.

 The `DataSourceAggregationReducer` type can have the following properties
 * `initialValue` - type `any`, mandatory